woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

+My name is York.
-My English name is York.
+( My English name is York. )

-I graduated from South-Central Minzu University with a Bachelor's degree in Communication Engineering in 2013 in WuHan province.
+I graduated from South-Central Minzu University with a 【 Bachelor's degree 】 in 【 Communication Engineering 】 in 2013 in WuHan Province.

-After graduation, I have done many jobs, such as: 【 technical support 】, operation, UI design, and front-end engineer.
+After graduation, I have done many jobs, such as: 【 technical support 】, 【 operation 】, UI design, and front-end engineer.

-【 By now 】, I have 6 years of experience in software and 1 year of experience in UI 【 design 】.
+【 By now 】, I have 6 years of experience in 【 software development 】 and 1 year of experience in UI 【 design 】.

-I have developed many mini-programs, applications and websites, etc(et cetera).
-I like use Vue and React 【 tech stacks 】 to develop 【 projects 】. and I also implemented a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.
+I like use Vue and React 【 tech stacks 】 to develop 【 projects 】, I have developed many mini-programs, applications and websites, etc(et cetera). and I also implemented a UI component 【 library 】 using Vite, Webpack, Typescript and Vue3.

-The project I mainly want to introduce is called 《 Driver safety 》.
+(1)
+In the first company, I was 【 primarily 】 responsible for implementing the two map-related applications.

+The main function of the first application is to draw layers on Amap or Baidu Map, and then 【 simulate 】 real 【 physical structures 】 such as walls and 【 corridors 】 using different shapes.

+The main function of the second application is parking and 【 navigation 】.
+Which can help drivers 【 navigate 】 their cars to 【 desired 】 【 parking spot 】 in the 【 parking lot 】, then 【 track time 】 and 【 calculate fees 】.

+(2)
+In the second company, I was 【 primarily/mainly 】 responsible for implementing the three insurance-related applications.

-The main function of this app is to help drivers to reduce the 【 probability 】 of accidents when they are driving.
+The main function of the first application is to help drivers to 【 reduce 】 the 【 probability 】 of the accidents while driving.

+The main function of the second application is to 【 provide 】 a 【 online-store 】 for users to 【 purchase 】 the type of insurance (that) they need.

+The main function of the third application is to track the user's clams 【 process 】.

+(3)
+In the third company, I was primarily responsible for implementing projects related to 【 infrastructure 】 and 【 efficiency engineering 】.

+The project I mainly want to introduce is called《 Full Link Tracking System 》.

+It can 【 monitor 】 the performance and errors of frontend and backend projects.

+3.1
+For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all business team projects of the company, and displays the performance data you need to query 【 in the form of 】 charts.

+3.2
+For the font-end part consists of three layers: performance, errors, and user data.

+【 In term of performance 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to parse 【 various 】 resources.

+In terms of errors: It can report error types and the location of errors in components to the platform, and has offline storage 【 capabilities 】.

+In terms of user data: It can collect user online duration, physical device information, 【 operational 】 information, etc.

 ------- ------- ------- ------- ------- ------- -------
 ```